Andreas-Nidis/pinventory/docs/quickstart-guide.md

 ![An annotated screenshot of the Pinventory dashboard, highlighting the Navigation bar, Empty Inventory message, Item Count, and 'Add New Item' button.](/docs/images/dashboard-annotated.png)

 1.  **Navigation:** Use this bar to see the number of items you and to log out.
-2.  **Add Item Button:** Your primary button for adding new inventory.
+2.  **Add New Item Button:** Your primary button for adding new inventory.
 3.  **Refresh Icon:** This is a button you can press in case a new item does not load immediately after adding it.
 4.  **No Items Found Message:** This friendly prompt appears when you have no items.